chilampoon/ROML/binary/README.md

 1. Read papers about __cross-platform normalization__, summarize into my wiki page, then include 3 typical ones in my analysis
 2. Figure out how to improve binary real data steps
 3. Add kTSP for comparison
-4. Finish prelimary binary part! (by the end of this week)
+4. Finish prelimary binary part! (by the end of this week 7/28)